threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 ## Distribution

+When the selling bot sold 20k of TFT or depleted the trade offfers for a specific price, the distribution processs is started.

+The received amount is evenly distributed amongst the open trade offers, regardless of the amount of the trade offer,unless it is less than the distribution share off course, in which case the difference is divided amongst the rest.

 The `distribution_ongoing` flag is set for all open trades.
 When this flag is set, no modifications or cancellations can be made for open trades.

+### Price fluctuations

+Since cryptocurrencyprices vary against USD,it might be that the received amount of XLM or other cryptocurrency might no longer correspond to UsD price for TFTA set at the  the trade offer creation.

 ## Problems